mnnxp/cadbaselibrary-blender/README.md

 ## Version

-v0.1.5 2024-11-29    * reverted to the Python 3.11 ABI (wheels), as the 3.12 ABI is incompatible with official releases
+v0.1.5 2024-11-29    * added ABI Python 3.11 (Blake3 wheels), ABI 3.12 is incompatible with official releases, both Python 3.11 and 3.12 are now supported

 v0.1.4 2024-08-09    * fixed to work with updated versions of Blender and Python, updated wheels, corrected incorrect importing